 Riding gloves for little hands, the Scorpion EXO Youth Skrub Motorcycle Gloves.

 When it comes to pants and shoes, you have a few options.
-For the best possible protection, you can opt for dedicated youth motorcycle pants like the Scott Adventure Motorcycle Pants, made of tough and abrasion resistant 600D nylon in kids sizes.
+For the best possible protection, you can opt for dedicated youth motorcycle pants like the Klim Youth Instinct Pants, made of tough and abrasion resistant 600D nylon in kids sizes.
 If this is out of your budget, make sure that, at the very least, your child wears some thick denim or work-style pants to give some protection from abrasion, road debris, and hot exhaust pipes.

-For maximum protection of your kiddo while riding, check out these Scott Adventure Motorcycle Pants, made completely of ballistic nylon and leather.
+For maximum protection of your kiddo while riding, check out these Klim Youth Instinct Pants, made with Cordura and Gore-Tex for protection from crashes and from the elements.

 As far as boots go, there aren’t many street-specific motorcycle boots for kids on the market.
 You can get around this by opting for kids off-road motorcycle boots, or simply get them a pair of sturdy work-style boots to wear while riding.
 The important things to look for are thick durable leather construction, over-the-ankle height, and a retention system to keep laces strapped down (kids tend to be less aware of untied shoelaces, but this can be a big problem when riding a bike.)